 - By the end of the day, I feel (fill in the blank).

 Once you review your responses you’ll have a better sense of the direction you’d like to go, or what you feel may be lacking in your life.

 Visualize what the perfect day would feel like, the emphasis here is “Feel”.
 Think about how you want your morning routine to feel, how you want to feel at work or throughout the day, and how you want to feel right before you go to bed.

-I also recommend meditating or siting in silence for a couple minutes and asking yourself “What word do I want to focus on in 2018?”.
-This is simple, but effective.
+I also recommend meditating or sitting in silence for a couple of minutes and asking yourself “What word do I want to focus on in 2023?”.
+This is simple but effective.

 Step 3: Create a List

 Spend 10 minutes creating a list of the words that come to mind, no self-editing!
 Need some help?
 Here are some examples to get you started, but your word can be anything you want it to be:

 Step 4: Review & Refine

 Review your list and narrow down your favorites.
 I’d circle or highlight 3 words.

 Chances are you’ll see a theme going on between the words you wrote down.
 Do any of the words jump out at you, make you feel excited, nervous, scared, uncomfortable, or at ease?
 Sometimes the words that scare us most can mean we’re on the right track because change isn’t always easy.
 At the same time, I think finding your word can also bring peace and empowerment.